Nissan GT-R: Engine

-The GT-R was powered by the VR38DETT engine, a 3799 cc 60° degree DOHC V6 engine – which was shorter than other production V6 engines, benefitting weight distribution.
+The GT-R was powered by the VR38DETT engine, a 3799 cc 60° DOHC V6 engine – which was shorter than traditional V6 production engines, benefiting weight distribution.
 The engine was based on the VQ engine, but thoroughly modified to improve performance and suit the car.
-It featured the innovative hybrid wet/dry-sump pressurized lubrication system, controlled thermostatically to withstand high g-force and closed-deck construction increased stiffness.
+It featured an innovative hybrid wet/dry-sump pressurized lubrication system, controlled thermostatically to withstand high g-force and closed-deck construction increased stiffness.
 Cast iron cylinder liners were replaced by a 0.15 mm (0.0059 in) layer of plasma transferred wire arc sprayed cylinder bores, reducing friction for the piston rings to slide on smoothly.
 Two parallel Ishikawajima-Harima (IHI) RHF55 turbochargers provided forced induction, boosting more than 0.7 bar of boost and its turbine housing was integrated into the exhaust manifolds to minimize lag, decrease weight and improve vehicle balance.
-The engine was originally rated at a manufacturer-claimed engine output of 480 PS at 6,400 rpm and 430 lbft of torque at 3,200–5,200 rpm, which made it the most powerful engine fitted to a Japanese production vehicle at the time.
+The engine was originally rated at 480 PS at 6,400 rpm and 430 lbft of torque at 3,200–5,200 rpm, which made it the most powerful engine fitted to a Japanese production vehicle at the time.
 The engine was compliant with California Air Resources Board Ultra Low Emission Vehicle (ULEV) standards.
 It featured 24 valves controlled by dual overhead camshafts (2 per cylinder head) with intake only variable valve timing.
 It also featured a feedback control system which changes air fuel ratio depending on the engine load which reduces fuel consumption.
 Fully equipped with catalytic converters, turbochargers, engine accessories, front differential assembly and turbo outlet pipes, the engine weighed 276 kg.
 Notable features of the VR38DETT include: